megakorre/maps/README.md

 # maps.el A emacs lisp plist utils libary

-Notice nothing in this libary is written to be effitiant its intended for small records with properties.
+Notice nothing in this libary is written to be efficient its intended for small records with properties.

 Depends on [dash.el](https://github.com/magnars/dash.el)